Primary Tab

 Test your knowledge

 Q1.
-What is a Primary Tab in Classic console?
+What does a Primary Tab represent in the Salesforce Classic console?

 Discussion